 |Total Fat 36g||46%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Serve this tasty and easy baked chicken with potatoes and a tossed salad.
 Use a quartered chicken, thighs, leg quarters or whole legs, or split breasts to make this tasty recipe.

-- 1 chicken, about 4 pounds, quartered, or about 4 pounds of chicken parts
+1 (4-pound) chicken, quartered, or about 4 pounds chicken parts

 Optional Homemade Pesto

-- Store fresh pesto in a tightly covered container in the refrigerator for about 1 week.
+Store fresh pesto in a tightly covered container in the refrigerator for about 1 week.
 If you won't be using the pesto right away.
-A thin layer of olive oil drizzled over the pesto will keep if looking fresh and bright.
+A thin layer of olive oil drizzled over the pesto will keep it looking fresh and bright.

 Freeze homemade pesto -- without the cheese -- in an airtight freezer bag or container for up to 6 months.
 Add the cheese before using.

 Spinach and Basil Pesto - Follow the recipe above, but use half spinach leaves and half basil leaves.